stop-overpopulation.org - Life could be so good if there'd be fewer of us ...

 Now do the same procedure for the data package.
 It will install the config files in

 "/usr/share/usb_modeswitch" and the udev rule file in "/lib/udev/rules.d".
-The earlier
+The

-You are set already; if your device is known, you should be able to just plug it and use it.
+You are now set already; if your device is known, you should be able to just plug it and use it.

 How to use